Background pattern

 Common: (may affect up to 1 in 10 people)

-• Pneumonia, respiratory infections, urinary tract infections, ear inflammation, or other infections
+• Pneumonia, respiratory infections, urinary tract infection, ear inflammation, or other infections

 • Low white blood cell count

-• Anger towards others, confusion, mood changes, depression, anxiety, nervousness, difficulty thinking
+• Irritability towards others, confusion, mood changes, depression, anxiety, nervousness, difficulty thinking

-• Seizures, muscle spasms, difficulty speaking, memory loss, tremors, difficulty sleeping, headache, sensitive skin, numbness, coordination difficulties, unusual eye movements, increased or decreased reflexes
+• Seizures, spasmodic movements, difficulty speaking, memory loss, tremors, difficulty sleeping, headache, sensitive skin, decreased sensitivity (numbness), difficulty coordinating, unusual eye movements, increased, decreased, or absent reflexes

 • Blurred vision, double vision